mozilla/experimenter-docs/docs/contributing.md

 slug: /contributing
 ---

 The Experimenter documentation hub is managed in the [mozilla/experimenter-docs](https://github.com/mozilla/experimenter-docs) repository.
-You will need a GitHub account to contribute.
+You will need a GitHub account to contribute, and if you are not already in the [Project Nimbus GitHub team](https://github.com/orgs/mozilla/teams/project-nimbus/members), you may need to request write access in the #nimbus-project Slack channel.

 This page will walk you through how to edit an existing document or create a new one, how to display docs in the sidebar where desired, and how to make these changes in GitHub.